kruus/gen-dnn/tests/benchdnn/README.md

 | NONE, RELU    | merged primitives: nothing or ReLU

+## Performance testing

+A number of approaches to vectorizing and parallelizing the convolutions can be tested via --mode=PT (Performance Test).
+The general approach was to replace conditional tests in inner loops with exactly calculated loop limits in a more outer loop.

+Condition <B>hoisting</B> was tricky for two reasons:

+- signed integer division in C rounds to zero, so just manipulating the mathematical equations won't in general work.
+  - a set of round-to-negative-infinity routines ease developing a set of mathematically correct hoists.
+- stride and dilation sometimes involves a modulo condition.
+  - this leads to a pair of linear Diophantine equations, whose efficient solution involves running the extended Euclid algorithm.

+After hoisting with \c idiv.hpp division routines, one can derive alternative formulations that will work with signed/unsigned integers by keeping all intermediate quantities >= 1.
+Then one can get *if* -based formulas that would also be valid for unsigned calculation, as well as begin able to use C integer division without problems with zero or negatives.
+The *idiv* approach is actually pretty fast on Intel hardware since it produces branchless code (cmov) and is written to allow the compiler to use masking instructions for some other *if* statements.

+In coding for the SX chipset, the compiler needed much hand-holding, but the resulting benchdnn impls (for gnchw data format) also worked better than what I had arrived at for Intel.

+Todays Intel performance tests on 6-core avx2 yielded 100x speedup for a 'minialex' test in FWD, but BWD\_D and BWD\_WB still lag at only 7-12x speedup.

 ## Installation

 **benchdnn** is automatically built with Intel MKL-DNN.
 For the convenience one